About Brazos Valley Czech Heritage Society [BVCHS]

 Dues for the BVCHS Chapter are $5.00 annually and $10.00 for State Membership, for a total of $15.00.
-To ensure that a member's name is listed on the state roster, the dues should be paid by the end of January.
-Any dues paid in October through December will be credited for the following year.
-Payments should be made out to “BVCHS” and mailed to P.O.
-Box 3383, Bryan, TX 77805.
+To ensure that a member's name is listed on the state roster, the dues must be paid by the end of January.
+Any dues paid in October through December will be credited to the following year, meaning if paid October 1st, credit is given for a 15-month membership.

 Czech Language Class

 A Czech Language Class begins in January for the Spring Semester and September for the Fall Semester.
 The class is taught by an instructor from the Czech Republic who is the current holder of the The Czech Educational Foundation of Texas [CEFT] William J. Hlavinka Czech Fellowship, in the Department of English at Texas A&M University.
 The start date of each semester is set to accommodate the instructor’s course schedule at Texas A&M University.

 The class focuses on beginners, but is generally structured to accommodate both beginners and more advanced speakers of the Czech Language, depending on the language abilities of the students who enroll.
 The classes typically concentrate on Conversational Czech and are open to anyone who is interested in learning more of the language.

 The classes are held in the Saint Joseph Catholic Church Parish Activity Center [St. Joseph PAC] located at 700 East 26th Street, Bryan, Texas 77803.
 Ample parking is available, and parking is free.
 Instructional materials are provided and covered as part of the nominal $35 tuition fee.
 A textbook is available, but not required.
-You do not have to be of Czech heritage or Catholic to join the class.
+You do not have to be of Czech heritage or Catholic to attend the class.

-If there is not a scheduling conflict, a Valentine’s Dance is held in February typically on the Sunday afternoon preceding Valentine’s Day, if there is not a conflict with other scheduled activities.
-The dance is held at the St. Joseph PAC.
+If there is not a scheduling conflict, a Valentine’s Dance is held in February typically on the Sunday afternoon preceding Valentine’s Day, The dance is held at the St. Joseph PAC.
 An admission donation is requested to help offset the costs of the band and the PAC.
 Refreshments such as non-alcoholic drinks, ice, and light snacks are usually available.

 Spring Baking Class